Ors1mer/QuadcastRGB/nix/manpage.md

 : Failed to transfer some packets

 # CAVEATS
-It isn't possible to edit only one (upper or lower) diode group without changing the other.
+It isn't possible to setup only one (upper or lower) diode group without changing the other.
 If a mode set to only one diode group, the other is set to solid black (i. e. no color).

-# BUGS
-If any mode except solid is set, the microphone may display random unexpected colors once in a while.
-This doesn't mean that it is broken in any way as the device is well-bricking-protected.
-The solutions are: try executing the program several more times, reconnect the device.

 # COPYRIGHT
 Copyright (C) 2022 Ors1mer.
 License GPLv2: GNU GPL version 2 only